wp-plugins/social-media-icons-widget/readme.txt

 The Social Media Icons widget takes a simple, extendable approach to displaying links to your social media profiles in WordPress.
 The purpose of this plugin was to strip away the complexities I found most other plugins to have and simply display a set of basic social icons in an unordered list.
 There's no frills and no fanciness, making it easy to style to your website's look.

-= Custom Icons =

-Custom icons are easy to add.
-To enable them, select "Custom" from the Icon Type dropdown in the widget settings.
-In the directory of your active theme, create a folder titled 'social_icons'.
-Within that directory, add folders titled 'small', 'medium', and 'large' for each icon size you wish to use.
-Add your icons in .gif, .jpg, .jpeg, or .png format, using the name of the ID in the $social_accounts array (details above).

 = Icons =

 Default icons are from the [Simple Icons](http://simpleicons.org/) set created by Dan Leech.

-Email envelope icon is from Cy Me at [Noun Project](http://thenounproject.com/term/envelope/24786/).
+Envelope designed by [Cy Me](http://www.thenounproject.com/Litrynn) from the [Noun Project](http://www.thenounproject.com)

 == Installation ==

 Download the zip file and upload to your WordPress installation.
 Upon activation, widget is available under Appearance > Widgets.
 Drag the widget into your sidebar, adjust the settings, and populate the profiles you wish to show on your website.

 == Frequently Asked Questions ==

+= Custom Icons =

+Custom icons are easy to add.
+To enable them, select "Custom" from the Icon Type dropdown in the widget settings.
+In the directory of your active theme, create a folder titled 'social_icons'.
+Within that directory, add folders titled 'small', 'medium', and 'large' for each icon size you wish to use.
+Add your icons in .gif, .jpg, .jpeg, or .png format, following the naming format used for the default set of icons.

 = Extending =